New Mexico First-Time Home Buyer: 2023 Programs and Grants

 You must contribute $500 of your own money to your purchase transaction.
 But the state’s loan may, perhaps, cover the rest.
 Because you can borrow up to 8% of your next home’s purchase price, capped at $8,000.

-In addition to the statewide help offered by MFA, an experienced real estate agent should know whether or not there are any home buyer assistance programs available in your target areas.
+In addition to the statewide help offered by MFA, an experienced real estate agent should know whether or not any home buyer assistance programs are available in your target areas.

 Buying a home in New Mexico’s major cities

-Typical home prices in New Mexico’s three biggest cities are actually lower than the statewide median.
+Typical home prices in New Mexico’s three biggest cities can be lower than the statewide median.
 So choosing a home in one of these metro areas could present a good opportunity for first-time buyers.

 Albuquerque first-time home buyers